Efficient Silage Making

 Protect sheets with silage covers or nets and weight the surface for best results.

 Anti-UV nets mould well to the silage and can be used directly on top of the clear orange oxygen barrier film avoiding the need to use a black plastic sheet to protect the film from sunlight.
 Nets are much easier to use than tyres.

 Anti-UV protective nets are close weave, non-slip and are relatively impermeable to wind pressure changes making them a much better option than the widely used open weave silage nets.

 Trial work at Leeds University has clearly demonstrated that close weave Anti-UV nets are much more effective in reducing oxygen transmission into the clamp than open weave, see-through nets and covers.
 The Silostop close weave net reduced DM losses in the top 30cms of silage due to oxygen transmission from 35% to 8.2% when used on top of two black sheets.

 Anti-UV Protective Nets are much more effective than open weave nets

 Anti-UV close weave protective silage nets have many advantages over most other silage nets.
 They are wind resistant reducing oxygen transmission when used over standard plastic films or silage sheets.
 They are very flexible, forming well to the silage and are easier to handle.
 They can be used directly over plastic film without need for a black sheet.
 They are non-slip so gravel bags are less prone to sliding off the slopes.
 Most importantly anti-UV protective silage nets are much safer to walk on than most open weave nets widely available in the UK.

-Silostop Protective Nets are NON-SLIP and much safer than most open weave nets
+UV Nets and Advanced Covers are Non-Slip and safer than most open weave nets

 Silostop Open Weave Nets: These are a premium net which will protect plastic silage sheets and oxygen barrier films from damage preventing ingress of water and oxygen into the silage clamp.
 They are very durable and bird proof.